EshanAnsari/web-shop/README.md

 Create a database and update the database credentials in the .env file Run the migrations: php artisan migrate

+Import Master Data
+This command is used to import the master data from the given URLs into the API Webshop database. php artisan import:master-data

+Logging
+The command logs the import results (how many datasets were imported/not imported, etc.) in the laravel.log file located in the storage/logs directory.

 API Endpoints
 Orders
 GET /api/orders: Retrieve a list of orders